williamyang1991/Rerender_A_Video/README.md

 <details>
 <summary> <b>Advanced options for the full video translation</b></summary>

-1. **Gradient blending**: apply Poisson Blending to reduce ghosting artifats.
+1. **Gradient blending**: apply Poisson Blending to reduce ghosting artifacts.
 May slow the process and increase flickers.
 2. **Number of parallel processes**: multiprocessing to speed up the process.
 Large value (8) is recommended.
 </details>